MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/customer-service-hub-user-guide-email-font-admin.md

 ## Configure the Email form by using a web resource file

-You can configure email by using a web resource file that can be modified as desired and then linked to the email form.
+You can configure email by using a web resource file that can be modified as needed and then linked to the email form.

 Enabling the user configured settings to an email form consists of the following steps:
 1. [Configure the web resource file](#configure-the-web-resource-file)